PVDF

 • PRODUCTS

-Custom Fiber Optic Coating – PVDF can be supplied as a specialty coating to protect delicate fiber optics from abrasion and difficult chemical environments such as in the oil and gas industry.
-Coated fiber optics gain mechanical strength and as well as protection from UV exposure in outdoor use.
+Custom Fiber Optic Coating – PVDF can be supplied as a specialty coating to protect delicate fiber optics from abrasion and challenging chemical environments, such as in the oil and gas industry.
+Coated fiber optics gain mechanical strength as well as protection from UV exposure in outdoor use.

-Custom Profiles – At Zeus, we excel in the production of tight-tolerance custom profiles and special shapes for our extruded products.
-We offer PVDF tubing in customized extruded profiles that include engineered surface tubing, splines, and other unique shapes.
+Custom Profiles – At Zeus, we excel in producing tight-tolerance custom profiles and special shapes for our extruded products.
+We offer PVDF tubing in customized extruded profiles, including engineered surface tubing, splines, and other unique shapes.
 Engineered surfaces can be applied to the inner, outer, or both diameters of the tubing.
-We have developed the technology to bring unique extruded profiles from concept to reality.

-Fillers – PVDF is available with a number of fillers to further customize your product for your specific application.
-For example, carbon fillers increase the resin’s electrical dissipation; barium and bismuth provide radio opacity for catheters and other medical devices; and pigments add color.
+Fillers – PVDF is available with a number of fillers to customize your product further for your specific application.
+For example, carbon fillers increase the resin’s electrical dissipation; barium and bismuth provide radiopacity for catheters and other medical devices; and pigments add color.
 Additional fillers are available by request.

-Multi-Lumen – Zeus Multi-Lumen tubing contains numerous lumens, or “passages,” creating multiple working channels that run the length of the tubing.
+Multi-Lumen – Zeus multi-lumen tubing contains numerous lumens, or “passages,” creating multiple working channels that run the length of the tubing.
 These channels allow multiple instruments, wires, fibers, or fluids to be passed through the tube but contained within a single outside diameter tubing.
-Multi-lumen tubing is widely used in medical devices such as catheters as well as in electronic devices and fluid handling applications.
+Multi-lumen tubing is widely used in medical devices such as catheters, electronic devices, and fluid handling applications.
 Our multi-lumen tubing is made with tight tolerances and to the highest quality standards.

 • KEY PROPERTIES

-Abrasion Resistance – PVDF’s excellent hardness imparts very good abrasion resistance to this tubing and minimizes the effects of wear.
+Abrasion Resistance – PVDF’s excellent hardness imparts excellent abrasion resistance to this tubing and minimizes the effects of wear.

-Broad Working Temperature Range – PVDF has a service temperature range of -58 °F (-50 °C) to 302 °F (150 °C) easily covering most ordinary working temperature environments.
+Broad Working Temperature Range – PVDF has a broad service temperature range covering most ordinary working temperature environments.

 Chemical Resistance – PVDF tubing is nearly inert to most commonly encountered hydrocarbons, acids, alcohols, and chlorinated solvents; this quality makes PVDF tubing an excellent choice for almost any chemical environment.

-Excellent Dielectric Properties – The exceptional dielectric properties of PVDF tubing means that it is an excellent insulator in addition to providing protection from physical and mechanical stresses to the covered materials.
+Excellent Dielectric Properties – The exceptional dielectric properties of PVDF tubing mean that it is an excellent insulator in addition to providing protection from physical and mechanical stresses to the covered materials.

 Radiation Resistant – PVDF is an excellent tubing choice for use near gamma radiation.
 This material is matched only by PEEK for its radiation resistance.

-UV Resistant – PVDF tubing is very resistant to UV radiation thus it is not prone break down or deteriorate in outdoor use; it maintains its properties long-term and is very resistant to aging.
+UV Resistant – PVDF tubing is very resistant to UV radiation, meaning it will not break down or deteriorate in outdoor use; it maintains its properties long-term and is very resistant to aging.
 PVDF tubing is also suitable for use under UV sterilization.

 Order Free Samples